FDA authorizes COVID-19 vaccines for kids under 5 years old

 The FDA also moved Friday to authorize Moderna's vaccine for children 6 through 17 years old, after the company's request to vaccinate these children had been stalled for months over concerns it might pose a larger risk of heart inflammation side effects in adolescents.

 If recommended by the CDC, Moderna's vaccine would offer the first alternative to the Pfizer shots that have been available in these older children for several months.
-However, the CDC's advisers are not scheduled to vote on Moderna's vaccine for adolescents this weekend.
+The CDC's advisers are expected to vote on that updated guidance next week.

 Smaller doses for kids — and the differences between Moderna and Pfizer